There was an error with your log in

 • If you are older than 18, you’re good to go.

-• To get to Chamonix, most people fly into Geneva International Airport (GVA), one hour away.
+• To get to the Chamonix, France—your starting point—most people fly into Geneva Airport in Switzerland 1.5 hours away.
 Once you arrive, there are several ways to reach your destination, including public transport.
-Looking to make the airport transfer hassle-free?
-Check out Mountain Drop-Offs—they provide door-to-door service in their comfy and spacious shuttles.
+Looking to make the airport transfers hassle-free?
+Check out Mountain Drop Offs—they provide door-to-door service in their comfy and spacious shuttles.
+Use the code 57HCHX to get a 5% discount!

 Once you and your guide agree on the details of your itinerary, your guide will suggest the best place to meet, usually at your hotel in Chamonix at 6 p.m.
 The guide will choose the appropriate terrain dependent on conditions and the ability of the group to start off the tour the following morning.